zakirdawood/zakirdawood/README.md

 <h1 style="text-align: center;"> Hi there, I'm Zakir 👋 </h1>

 <p>I'm a computer science student at Ryerson University.
 I enjoy working in a variety of fields.
-My interests currently lie in Software Development, Data Analysis and Software Engineering.</p>
+My interests currently lie in Software Development, Data Analysis and Software Engineering.
+Though you will find a lot of my work here, you can find out more about me at my <a href="https://zakirdawood.herokuapp.com/">portfolio website</a></p>
 <!--
 **zakirdawood/zakirdawood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.